Skip to main content

 SJC Bridge

 The San Juan Creek Bridge Replacement Project will replace the railroad bridge over San Juan Creek in the City of San Juan Capistrano.
-Built in 1917, the bridge has reached the end of its useful life.

 The project will also: